 Green sea turtles love to hang out in the Riviera Maya in Mexico.
 And the place they call home more than anywhere else is Akumal.
-A small beach town situated between Tulum and Playa Del Carmen, the name Akumal comes from the Maya and means “place of turtles”.
+A small beach town between Tulum and Playa Del Carmen, the name Akumal comes from the Maya and means "place of turtles."
+If you want to hang out with turtles, go and swim with turtles in Akumal – it's the best place in Mexico for swimming with turtles.
 Each year hundreds of green sea turtles make Akumal their home.
 While an endangered species, the local community supports conservation efforts to protect the species.
 And there has been a steady increase in numbers in recent years.
-Find out 17 fun facts about our adorable green sea turtles.
+Find out 21 fun facts about green sea turtles.

-The green sea turtle is the largest hard-shell turtle in the world.
-The largest known green turtle weighed 871 lbs, with a shell that measured more than 5 feet!
+The green sea turtle is the largest hardshell turtle in the world.
+The largest known green turtle weighed 871 lbs, with a shell measuring more than 5 feet long!
 Living up to 80 years old.
-Generally, males are larger than females and both have a heart-shaped shell.
-Yet, they are graceful swimmers due to their large, paddle-like, flippers that power them through the water.
-Males are distinguished from females by their longer tail that visibly extends past their shell.
+Generally, males are bigger than females, and both have heart-shaped shells.
+Yet, they are graceful swimmers due to their large, paddle-like flippers that power them through the water.
+Males are distinguished from females by their longer tails extending past their shells.
 Males usually also have longer claws on their front flippers.

 “Did you know that if the temperature of a green sea turtle nest is over 30 C the hatchling turtles will be females?”

-Green sea turtles play a key role within the ecosystem they live in.
-In the seagrass beds they love, they only eat the top of the grasses.
-Leaving the roots intact, and allowing the plants to thrive.
-In the coral reefs, they occupy they have a close relationship with the reef fish.
-Such as with Yellow and Blue Tang fish.
-The fish swim alongside the green sea turtles and feed on algae, barnacles, and parasites on its shell and flippers.
+In the coral reefs that the green sea turtles occupy, they have a very close relationship with reef fish.
+For example, Yellow and Blue Tang fish swim alongside the green sea turtles and feed on algae, barnacles, and parasites on its shell and flippers.
 The turtle provides food for the fish.
 While the reef fish clean the turtle.
-Thus improving their health and reducing the amount of drag as it swims through the water.
+Thus improving their health and reducing the drag as it swims through the water.

 How do green sea turtles travel hundreds of miles in the open ocean and then return home?
-Since green sea turtles migrate long distances, they have developed special systems to allow them to navigate.
-In the open ocean, they navigate using wave direction, sunlight and temperature.
-But, they also have an internal magnetic compass of sorts.
+Since green sea turtles migrate long distances, they have developed unique systems to allow them to navigate.
+In the open ocean, they navigate using wave direction, sunlight, and temperature.
+But they also have an internal magnetic compass of sorts.
 Through magnetic crystals in their brain, they sense the intensity of the earth's magnetic field.
 And thus, they can make their way back to nesting and feeding grounds after many years out at sea.

 CEA also has other conservation programs.
 These include coral reef monitoring, coral reef restoration, and seagrass monitoring.
 All of which help the endangered green sea turtle population of Akumal to recover and grow.